eQosys/QINP/docs/compiler.md

     Specifies a library/object file to link against.

- - -s, --print-symbols

-    Prints the symbols (including unused ones) of the parsed program code.

  - -e, --export-symbol-info

     Writes the symbols (including unused ones) of the parsed program code